yairm210/Unciv/Uniques.md

 "May capture killed [unitFilter] units"

-"Earn [amount]% of the damage done to [unitFilter] units as [stat]" - stat must be Gold, Culture, Science or Faith.
+"Earn [amount]% of the damage done to [unitFilter] units as [Stat]" - stat must be Gold, Culture, Science or Faith.
 If a unit would do more damage than the defender has health, the damage will instead be the health the defender had left before attacking.

+"Religious unit" - Will make sure that the unit has a religion upon being built/purchased in a city with a religion

 # Terrain uniques